The Training Opt-Out Becomes the Consent Interface

 Workplace products expose a different fault line: users often do not control the contract.

-Slack's privacy principles distinguish generative AI from non-generative AI and state that customer data is not used to train large language models.
+Slack's privacy principles distinguish generative AI from non-generative AI and say Slack will not use customer data to train generative AI models unless the customer affirmatively opts in.
 The same page says Slack may analyze customer data for global AI and machine-learning models in areas such as channel and emoji recommendations and search results, and that customers can opt out of customer data helping train Slack global models.
 Zoom's AI Companion materials take a stronger headline position: Zoom says it does not use audio, video, chat, screen sharing, attachments, or other communications-like customer content to train Zoom or third-party AI models.

 These commitments matter because workplace data is not ordinary consumer content.
 It includes internal strategy, personnel issues, legal discussions, customer records, security incidents, unpublished research, source code, sales pipelines, and private worker speech.
 The individual employee usually cannot negotiate the data-processing addendum.
 Their practical protection comes from the employer's procurement choices, administrative controls, vendor promises, audit rights, and internal policy.